llazzaro/chem-fingerprints/docs/using-api.rst

 the chemfp API.

 chemfp does not do clustering.
-There's a huge number of tools which arleady do that.
+There's a huge number of tools which already do that.
 A goal of chemfp in the future is to provide some core components which clustering algorithms can use.

 That's in the future.
 Right now you can use the following to build a